derekwolpert/rearc-quest/README.md

 2) Repeat the ``terraform init``, ``terraform plan`` and ``terraform apply`` process detailed in Part 2 to create the needed AWS resources.

-* Note - It will take a few minutes for this process to finsh.
+* Note - It will take a few minutes for this process to finish.
 When completed, both a HTTP and HTTPS URL directed towards the project's loadbalancer DNS will be outputted.
 It will take a few more minutes for the running Docker container on the ECS cluster to be publicly accessible through either the aforementioned HTTP or HTTPS URL.

 ### Part 5 | Uninstall